variadico/noti/docs/noti.md

 -c, --bearychat
     Trigger a BearyChat notification.
 This requires
     bearychat.incomingHookURI to be set.

--i, --hipchat
-    Trigger a HipChat notification.
-This requires hipchat.accessToken and hipchat.room to be set.

 --keybase
     Trigger a Keybase notification.
 This requires keybase.conversation